gchar00/Robotics-II/README.md

 - Developing an obstacle-following algorithm.
 - Simulating the robot's movement around obstacles while maintaining a set distance from the walls.

+## Repository Structure

+- /src: Contains the ROS packages developed for both projects.
+- /reports: Detailed reports in PDF format explaining the theoretical analysis, algorithms, and simulation results.
+- /launch: ROS launch files to execute the simulations.
+- /simulations: Gazebo simulation worlds used for testing the algorithms.